idiovoidi/Udio_Bulk_Downloader/Scrape_Method.md

 Prioritize Selenium for your existing scripts, as it integrates directly with your batch files and verification steps.​

 Best Practices
 Run attachments after confirming the session via http://localhost:9222/json to ensure tabs are loaded.
 Use headless=False initially for debugging, then switch for production.
-For Udio, respect rate limits and terms to avoid bans—scrape sparingly and add delays (e.g., time.sleep(2)).
-Backup your profile data before testing to prevent corruption.